FarmersUP Demo Site — Visit FarmersUP

 From Emergency to Emergence: Transforming the world's smallholder farmers from survival to prosperity through a Whole System Economy that regenerates land, communities, and hope.

 Every day, rural families face an impossible choice: stay on depleted land or join the 380 million projected climate migrants by 2030.
 BioDiversity Arc offers a third path — keeping the grass green on this side of the border by transforming micro-farming into multi-economy abundance.
-Food.
-Housing.
-Energy.
-Textiles.
-Carbon capture.
 Five economies from one field.
 One planetary solution from 500 million farmers.

 UN SDG Alignment